shytikov/pragmasevka/README.md

 ## Also worth checking

-- [NRK-Mono](https://github.com/N-R-K/NRK-Mono) - All benefit of [JetBrains Mono](https://github.com/JetBrains/JetBrainsMono) with more condensed option;
+- [NRK-Mono](https://github.com/N-R-K/NRK-Mono) - All benefits of [JetBrains Mono](https://github.com/JetBrains/JetBrainsMono) with more condensed option;
 - [Iosvmata](https://github.com/N-R-K/Iosvmata) - More extended version of Pragmasevka;